Changes to support during the Covid-19 outbreak

 Therapy and counselling are not available within the group but details of local counselling services can be provided upon request.

-What happens at the Wellbeing group? – PLEASE NOTE that our services are moving online
+What happens at the Wellbeing group? – PLEASE NOTE that our services are now online

 The group activities and events are identified, discussed, negotiated and agreed in partnership with group members.
 Some sessions start with guided-relaxation which is followed by share-timefor people to share their experiences and access peer support.
 Following a short refreshment break (tea and coffee will be provided with a small cost) there is an educative workshop exploring topics like;